rapan931/lasterisk.nvim/README.md

 # lasterisk.nvim
-The [asterisk.vim](https://github.com/haya14busa/vim-asterisk) is great plugin.
+The [vim-asterisk](https://github.com/haya14busa/vim-asterisk) is great plugin.
-This is asterisk.vim written in lua
+This is vim-asterisk written in lua

 ## Install